 Dr. Gottfried doesn’t intend to drop you once you have finished her book.
 She wants to continue to be your coach, and she has gathered up the power of social media: websites, webinars, blogs, emails, referrals, and references so you can continue your journey with her.

 Some practitioners have not been willing to address the complex problems of hormone dysregulation because they were not taught how to do so in medical school.
 Learning about balancing multiple hormones may seem daunting to them.
-However, this book is written in such an organized, simple, and yet scientific fashion, that Dr. Gottfried may well be knocking down some of the barriers preventing women from receiving the help they need to optimize their health.
+However, The Hormone Cure is written in such an organized, simple, and yet scientific fashion, that Dr. Gottfried may well be knocking down some of the barriers preventing women from receiving the help they need to optimize their health.
 We say, bring on the revolution!